MungaiS/Bank-of-Flatiron/bank-of-flatiron/README.md

-# React Bank Transactions App
+# Bank of Flatiron App

 ## Table of Contents
 1. [Getting Started](#getting-started)